Trump’s resistance to independent oversight draws bipartisan scrutiny

 The new coronavirus law creates several layers of oversight of the administration’s pandemic management efforts.

-In addition to the post to be held by Miller, it establishes the five-member commission that is to scrutinize the $500 billion fund, with each of the four congressional leaders choosing a member, with a fifth official to be selected jointly by Pelosi and Senate Majority Leader Mitch McConnell (R-Ky.).
-Senate Minority Leader Charles E. Schumer (D-N.Y.) is the only one of the four who has announced his or her pick — Bharat Ramamurti, a former top aide to Sen. Elizabeth Warren (D-Mass.).
+In addition to the post to be held by Miller, it establishes the five-member commission that is to scrutinize the $500 billion fund, with each of the four congressional leaders choosing a member, with a fifth member to be selected jointly by Pelosi and Senate Majority Leader Mitch McConnell (R-Ky.).
+Senate Minority Leader Charles E. Schumer (D-N.Y.) is the only one of the four to have announced a selection — Bharat Ramamurti, a former top aide to Sen. Elizabeth Warren (D-Mass.).

 Fine, a career official who had served under Republican and Democratic presidents, had been selected by the leader of a council of inspectors general to head the Pandemic Response Accountability Committee — which would conduct and coordinate audits, with investigators looking for waste, fraud and abuse of taxpayer money in the disbursement of loans, loan guarantees and financial payments to households and businesses.